hmcts/pip-frontend/README.md

 Environment variables are used by the service to control its behaviour in various ways.

-These variables can be found within various separate CaTH Azure keyvaults.
-You may need to obtain access to this via a support ticket.
+These variables can be found within the key vaults, and also passed in via SDS flux.

 - Runtime secrets are stored in `pip-ss-{env}-kv` (where {env} is the environment where the given instance is running (e.g. production, staging, test, sandbox)).
 - Test secrets are stored in `pip-bootstrap-{env}-kv` with the same convention.